 Truth is, that’s where I hide all the good shit.
 The mech arm is barely powerful enough to move itself.
 My body has no room for the compressor it needs to work as intended.
-His analogy is spot on, he’s just mistaken which claw is which.
+His comparison was spot on, he’s just mistaken which claw is which.
 I flex my left arm, feeling the electroreactive gel muscles constricting in their flexible insulating sleeves, buried inconspicuously under living skin.

 “Once you're done making assuredly fascinating crab analogies, put your elbow on the table and keep it there”.
 He shot me an irritated glance, muttering “I know how this works.
 Get ready to pay my tab.”
 I waited for him to signal that he was ready to begin before realizing, from the increasing redness in his face, that he was already exerting himself.